kannibalox/pyrosimple/docs/quickstart.md

 The main goal of this document is to get you comfortable with using pyrosimple to interact with rTorrent and torrent files.
-None of the commands here will make any changes to your system, and are intended to be a gentle introduction to the many capabilities available.
+None of the commands here will make any changes to your system and are intended to be a gentle introduction to the many capabilities available.

 ## Setup